 As of December 31, 2017, the Company's headcount was 9,085 people, a 1.9% decrease YoY.
-In the reporting period, the number of managers shrank by 2.9%, specialists - by 1.7%, employees - by 2.8%, and workers - by 0.8%.
+In the reporting period, the

-Number of employees by category, pers.
-16
+Number of employees by category,

 Personnel Remuneration System

 JSC OGK-2 has developed a complex remuneration system based on competitive wages, remuneration for the result, and a social component.
 The remuneration system of the Company, which includes both tangible and intangible forms of incentives, is closely linked to key performance indicators (KPIs) and is continually improved in accordance with the current and strategic objectives of the Company.